TLDR; Short and Copyable version

 Hi, my name is Rafael Benevides.
-I am a 41 years old Brazilian who lives in Orlando,FL.
-Here, I work as a Director of Developer Experience at Red Hat, helping Java Developers to adopt containers and microservices technologies so they can become experts.
+I am a 42 years old Brazilian who lives in Brasília, DF, Brazil.
+Here, I work as a Cloud-Native Developer Advocate at Oracle, helping Developers to develop Cloud-Native applications using containers and microservices technologies so they can become experts.

 I started learning Java in 2003 at a Lato Sensu Class.
 It was a first love sensation.
 After that I have been studying and trying to use Java as a powered, scalable and productive solution.
 As a result from this love I took certifications below:

 - 2003 – SCJP - Sun Certified Programmer for the Java 2 Platform 1.4

 - 2004 – SCWCD - Sun Certified Web Component Developer for J2EE 1.4

 - 2006 – SCEA - Sun Certified Enterprise Architect for Java Platform Enterprise Edition Technology